How Can I Reduce Stress & Anxiety?

 Reducing Stress & Anxiety

-Divorce is difficult.
-It’s really hard.
 If you want to know how to reduce stress and anxiety, our first suggestion is to consider an uncontested divorce.
-But what’s an uncontested divorce?
-The two of you agree on the terms of the major issues.
-You’ll save time, you’ll reduce stress and, most important, you’ll protect your children from the toxic after effects of a divorce that just ends up in ashes.
+An uncontested divorce is when you and your former partner agree on the terms of the major issues.
+You’ll save time, you’ll reduce stress and, most important, you’ll protect your children from the toxic effects of a divorce.

 However, uncontested divorces are not for everybody.

-If you’re not aware of the finances and you have a controlling spouse who has knowledge all by him or herself, you’re going to need discovery—lots of documents to make sure what is claimed to be yours is yours.
-You want to make sure that there are no hidden assets or underreporting of income.
+If you’re not aware of the finances and you have a spouse who won't release the financial information you need, you might need to go through a contested divorce.
+You will need to get a hold of financial documents to make sure what is claimed to be yours is yours.
+You want to make sure that there are no hidden assets or under-reporting of income.
 It may not work if you need discovery.
 If either party intimidates the other, that’s not a healthy environment for an uncontested divorce.
 If spouses are not being reasonable, it’s just not going to work.
-We are big fans of uncontested divorces, but it doesn’t always work.
-If you don’t have spouses who are willing to do the right thing for the whole family, it’s not going to work.
-Still, we encourage you to give it a try if you can.
+If you don’t believe contested divorce is the best option for you, it doesn't mean you still have to feel stressed during your divorce.
+Our team will guide you every step of the way to help you reduce any stress and anxiety.